Are you embracing co-creation to enhance the speed and scope of your innovation?

 So creating with your consumers is a huge step to success.
 How exactly does it work?

 Loyalty – co-creating encourages loyalty.
 It’s all about a sense of ownership.
 When consumers know that they have been involved in some way in your brand’s process, they have stronger loyalties to that brand.
 HR specialists will always tell you the importance of bringing your employees into decision-making processes and outcomes to help loyalty stay strong.
-The exact same thing can be said for your consumers, whose loyalty can in turn act as free marketing.
+As a result, the exact same thing can be said for your consumers, whose loyalty can in turn act as free marketing.

 But what use is collective intelligence if the information collection is not interpreted or managed in the best way possible?
 Just having a lot of ideas from your consumers is not helpful unless co-creation is taken to the next level.